-Nestled amongst a newish residential development the Casuarina region is picture perfect and satisfies the needs of family holiday makers, with impressive resorts surrounded by family friendly things to do and places to visit.
-The infrastructure surrounding the resorts is also fabulous.
-There are superb bike trails, beach access, playgrounds, restaurants, and public recreation facilities meaning you can do as little or as much as you like for your holiday.
+Nestled amongst a new and luxurious residential development the Casuarina region is picture perfect and satisfies the needs of family holiday makers, with impressive resorts surrounded by family friendly things to do and places to visit.
+The infrastructure in Casuarina is also fabulous.
+There are superb bike trails, loads of beach access, playgrounds, restaurants, and public recreation facilities meaning you can do as little or as much as you like for your holiday.

 Here is the fully road-tested (three times now and planning to go back) advice column for planning your family adventure to Casuarina.

 How to Get to Casuarina

 If you are not close enough to drive, the easiest flights are likely to be into the Gold Coast Airport.
 From here Casuarina is an easy highway drive 20-30 minutes away.
 Alternately, depending where you are coming from you can also fly into Byron Bay (Ballina) airport which is only a slightly longer drive.